-CUMI receives ToT from DMRL to manufacture add-on composite armour for ‘Made-in-India’ WhAP vehicles
+CUMI receives ToT from DMRL to manufacture add-on composite armour for ‘Made-in-India’ WhAP & other armoured vehicles

 The lightweight armour panels engineered with high-end technical ceramics will ensure superior mobility and outstanding protection of wheeled armoured platform vehicles.

 The Defence Metallurgical Research Laboratory (DMRL) has signed a Transfer of Technology (ToT) to Carborundum Universal Limited (CUMI) to manufacture add-on composite armour for Wheeled Armoured Platform (WhAP) vehicles.
-The current project scope involves reinforcing the combat vehicles with an add‐on lightweight composite armour compliant with STANAG Level II and III for all-round ballistic protection.
+The lightweight composite armour will reinforce combat vehicles providing all-round ballistic protection at STANAG Level II and III.

 This ToT is a key milestone in India’s quest for indigenisation of advanced materials to build world-class armouring capabilities for highest protection of vehicles.

-DRDO’s latest indigenously developed combat vehicle, the WhAP is built with a global design philosophy.
+The WhAP 8×8, developed by the Defence Research & Development Organisation (DRDO), has been built with a global design philosophy.
 It can be adapted to fulfil diverse roles for the military since its design is modular, scalable, and can be easily reconfigured.
-As India’s first indigenously designed and built amphibious wheeled infantry combat vehicle, the 8X8 presents a significant opportunity for Indian manufacturers.
-While the prototype has been in use by the Army and paramilitary forces, this technology can be further extended to the police forces and for civil security forces as well.
-This offers domestic manufacturers ample possibilities to contribute to India’s defence modernisation while augmenting export potential of military hardware.
+As India’s first indigenously designed and built amphibious wheeled infantry combat vehicle, the 8X8 presents a significant opportunity for Indian manufacturers to contribute to India’s defence modernisation while augmenting export potential of military hardware.

 Pioneering advanced and indigenously manufactured materials to protect armoured vehicles

 CUMI’s indigenously manufactured elastomeric add-on armour composite panels with DRDO – DMRL technology are a pioneering innovation.
 The customised ceramic segments are sandwiched between rubber and backed up by a metallic mother plate which is impact-, UV- and weather-resistant.
-Each vehicle will require a maximum of 300 unique ceramic armour panels, engineered to precisely contour the vehicle for highest levels of safety and ballistic protection.
-The segments will currently be designed using high-end technical ceramic grade of CUMI’s Zirconia Toughened Alumina which has been thoroughly tested and qualified by DRDO – DMRL.
+Each wheeled armoured platform will require a maximum of 300 unique ceramic armour panels, engineered to precisely contour the vehicle for highest levels of safety and ballistic protection.
+The segments are designed using high-end technical ceramic grade of CUMI’s Zirconia Toughened Alumina which has been thoroughly tested and qualified by DRDO – DMRL.

 Expanded scope through materials science innovation for India and the world